LeMaitre Vascular (NASDAQ:LMAT) Releases Q2 2024 Earnings Guidance

-LeMaitre Vascular (NASDAQ:LMAT – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Friday morning.
+LeMaitre Vascular (NASDAQ:LMAT – Get Free Report) updated its second quarter 2024 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of 0.450-0.500 for the period, compared to the consensus estimate of 0.440.
 The company issued revenue guidance of $53.7 million-$56.1 million, compared to the consensus revenue estimate of $54.3 million.
 LeMaitre Vascular also updated its FY 2024 guidance to 1.730-1.840 EPS.

-LeMaitre Vascular (NASDAQ:LMAT – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
-The medical instruments supplier reported $0.44 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.39 by $0.05.
-The firm had revenue of $53.48 million for the quarter, compared to the consensus estimate of $51.50 million.
+LeMaitre Vascular (NASDAQ:LMAT – Get Free Report) last announced its earnings results on Thursday, May 2nd.
+The medical instruments supplier reported $0.44 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.39 by $0.05.
+The firm had revenue of $53.48 million for the quarter, compared to analysts’ expectations of $51.50 million.
 LeMaitre Vascular had a net margin of 16.99% and a return on equity of 11.57%.
-The business’s revenue for the quarter was up 13.6% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.27 earnings per share.
-On average, analysts forecast that LeMaitre Vascular will post 1.77 EPS for the current year.
+The business’s revenue was up 13.6% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.27 EPS.
+On average, equities analysts predict that LeMaitre Vascular will post 1.77 EPS for the current fiscal year.

 About LeMaitre Vascular